-Click here to apply.
 Click here to download a flyer to share with your school community.

-Open to students in Kindergarten and Grades 1 and 2Monday, April 10 to Friday, April 14, 2017Camp begins at 9:00am and ends at 3:00pm every day
+Open to students entering grades 1 and 2Monday, July 17 to Friday, July 21, 2017Camp begins at 9:00am and ends at 3:00pm every day

-Open to students in Grades 1, 2, and 3Monday, April 10 to Friday, April 14, 2017Camp begins at 9:00am and ends at 3:00pm every day
+Open to students entering grades 1 and 2Monday, July 24 to Friday, July 28, 2017Camp begins at 9:00am and ends at 3:00pm every day

-Open to students in Grades 2 and 3Monday, April 10 to Friday, April 14, 2017Camp begins at 9:00am and ends at 3:00pm every day
+Open to students entering grades 2 and 3Monday, July 10 to Friday, July 14, 2017Camp begins at 9:00am and ends at 3:00pm every day

-Open to students in Grades 3, 4, and 5Monday, April 10 to Friday, April 14, 2017Camp begins at 9:00am and ends at 3:00pm every day
+Open to students entering grades 2 and 3Monday, July 31 to Friday, August 4, 2017Camp begins at 9:00am and ends at 3:00pm every day

 Join Queens Botanical Garden staff as they take you on a fun journey of discovery, adventure, and imagination!
 Nature Explorers camp offers a blend of nature exploration, scientific investigation, art projects, and games inspired by the Garden's collections and landscapes.

-Open to students in Grades 4 and 5Monday, April 10 to Friday, April 14, 2017Camp begins at 9:00am and ends at 3:00pm every day
+Open to students entering grades 3, 4, and 5Monday, July 24 to Friday, July 28, 2017Camp begins at 9:00am and ends at 3:00pm every day

-Open to students in Grades 4, 5, and 6Monday, April 10 to Friday, April 14, 2017Camp begins at 9:00am and ends at 3:00pm every day
+Open to students entering grades 3, 4, and 5Monday, July 31 to Friday, August 4, 2017Camp begins at 9:00am and ends at 3:00pm every day